 Light Management Plan (LMP)

-The certified LMP is the LMP Version 2, Dated 11/112025, or any subsequent recertified versions provided for under Condition 12 and 13.
+The certified LMP is the LMP Version 2, Dated 11/11/2025, or any subsequent recertified versions provided for under Condition 12 and 13.
 The objective of the LMP is to avoid or minimise the potential adverse effects on seabirds, marine mammals and marine reptiles from lighting while operating in the hours of darkness.

 The LMP must Include as a minimum: